• Skip to primary navigation

 • You can use any type of milk that you like to make these apple pie oats including dairy milk, oat milk, cashew milk, almond milk, soy milk etc.

-• Feel free to double or triple this recipe.
+• Feel free to double or triple this recipe if you are serving more people or want more for meal prep.

-• Be sure to use rolled oats for this recipe.
+• Be sure to use rolled oats and not quick oats or steel cut oats.

 • Use ground flax seeds, not whole flax seeds for making this oatmeal.